 FRTSIL has in place a risk management framework, which is governed by a Risk Management Framework document that details the Company's risk management policy, objectives, mandate, and commitment.
-FRTSIL manages its risk framework independently and on an iterative basis, with governance and oversight delegated by the Board to the Risk Committee.
-The risk framework is tailored specifically to the nature of FRTSIL's business, scale and complexity and has been assessed as proportionate and appropriate for FRTSIL given these factors.
-The Board and the Risk Committee review the risk management framework as against the company's business model, scale and complexity to ensure that it remains appropriate and proportionate.
+The Board and the Risk Committee keep the risk management framework under review against the Company's business model, scale and complexity to ensure that it remains appropriate and proportionate.